 The Division of Small Business administer programs including various state incentive programs and tax credits, EDGE Grants, the Delaware on Main program (which replaced the Delaware Main Street program), and Opportunity Zones.
 The Division also coordinates the Delaware Economic Development Authority (DEDA).
 DEDA was created by the Delaware General Assembly to promote economic activity in the state of Delaware.
 The director of the Delaware Division of Small Business chairs DEDA and may designate officers or employees of the Division of Small Business to lawfully act on his behalf.
 Under Delaware Code, DEDA is authorized to issue bonds to finance the cost of any project, or part of any project, or provide other financing support to projects with approval by the Council on Development Finance (CDF).
-CDF is responsible for conducting a public hearing following reasonable public notice, prior to the issuance by DEDA of any bond or the provision by DEDA of any other form of financing support.
+CDF is responsible for conducting a public hearing following reasonable public notice, Adopted January, 14, 2021 by Ordinance 656, Revised May, 13, 2021 by Ordinance 660 prior to the issuance by DEDA of any bond or the provision by DEDA of any other form of financing support.
 DEDA staff is tasked with reviewing prospective projects to determine whether the goals and outcomes of the projects align with the purposes set forth in Delaware law, including whether they contribute to the prosperity, health, or general welfare of the citizens of Delaware.
 Upon successful approval of a prospective project, DEDA will adopt a resolution and execute the necessary legal agreements.